 What Causes Translucency in Teeth?

-Have you noticed that you can see through your teeth, especially toward the edges?
+Can you see right through your teeth, especially toward the edges?
 You might not be happy about the way your smile looks with this translucent effect.
 The issue will not go away on its own, so you should schedule a consultation with your dentist to resolve this problem.

 Not only does this issue bring about cosmetic dental concerns, but it could also point to a larger dental problem in your smile.
 Read on to learn about what can cause this translucent look in the teeth and how it impacts your oral health.